-I’m sure that Geoff Ryman is a very nice man, and I like what I’ve read of his fiction.
-But his luncheon speech the other day included a throwaway line that had me wanting to spit nails: something in the vein of “fantasy fiction, another means of turning away from the future.”
+Geoff Ryman is a very nice man, and I like what I’ve read of his fiction.
+But his luncheon speech at the 2007 International Conference for the Fantastic in the Arts included a throwaway line that had me wanting to spit nails: something in the vein of “fantasy fiction, another means of turning away from the future.”

 I am so sick of this notion.

 The idea, as espoused by way too many people for my taste, is that fantasy is nostalgic for the past, that it turns away from the future.
 (Generally coupled with an implication that science fiction is therefore better, since it isn’t trying to hide its head in the sand.)
 Given: yes, some fantasy is nostalgic.
 (I’d argue that some SF is, too, but this is a rant, not a comparative textual survey.)
 Not all fantasy is nostalgic.
 I wouldn’t even say the balance of the genre is nostalgic.
 Yet this image persists, and I think I have put my finger on why.

 Sir James Frazer had an idea, expressed in his book The Golden Bough, that went something like this: when you’re primitive you have magic; when you’re more advanced, you have religion instead; and when you’re truly civilized, you have science.
 And you know what?
 One of the common (though not universal) differences between fantasy and science fiction involves exactly those three things.
 The future, as often seen in SF, means more technology, less religion, less magic.
 Therefore, since fantasy often involves less technology, more religion, more magic, it must be anti-future.
 QED.

 It’s warmed-over nineteenth century unilinear cultural evolutionary theory.
 It’s shit we debunked a century ago.
 And it’s alive and well in the minds of a lot of people out there.